Quick Summary

 Try to answer questions in a way that fits each company.
 This approach indicates that you have done market research.
 Research the company you are interviewing for.
 Try to find out how they might be a good fit.
 Ensure that the company fits your curiosity in sales for this question.
 Suppose you love selling products that help people, and this company offers medical devices.

-You must know, why do you want to join sales? and how to apply those reasons to jobs.
+You must know why you want to join sales. and how to apply those reasons to jobs.
 Now, you can put them all together.
 Come up with an answer that you can say in no more than three minutes.

 When you apply for sales jobs, you should be able to explain what drives you.
 Ask yourself, “Why do I want to work in sales?” and answer honestly.
 It will help you prepare.

-In any job, but especially in sales, it’s important to make a good first impression on lead generation, buyers, and clients.
+In any job, but especially in sales, making a good first impression on lead generation, buyers, and clients is essential.
 This advice can be used in any job.
 Making a good first impression on your interviewer can show you have the skills to win clients’ trust and business.
 You can do several important things to make a good first impression.

 After you’ve worked on your resume and written the best cover letter that helped you land an interview, it’s time to focus on your answer.
 Practising for your sales interview can help you make a good first impression on the person who will hire you.
 Following the steps in this blog, you can discuss your skills and decide if a job is right for you.